-- (c) Any weekly time-work employee not attending for duty will lose his pay for the actual time lost, unless he produces or forwards, within 28 hours of the commencement of such absence, evidence to the satisfactory employer that his non-attendance was due to personal ill-health necessitating such absence, but he shall not be entitled to payment for non-attendance on the ground of personal ill-health for more than six days in each year.
+- (c) Any weekly time-work employee not attending for duty will lose his pay for the actual time lost, unless he produces or forwards, within 28 hours of the commencement of such absence, evidence satisfactory to the employer that his non-attendance was due to personal ill-health necessitating such absence, but he shall not be entitled to payment for non-attendance on the ground of personal ill-health for more than six days in each year.
 Such year begins on the 9th day of October each year.
-An employee is to be entitled to not more than six days' payment in any year under this clause, notwithstanding that he may be employed by different employers. - (d) The following conditions apply to the employment of a weekly piece-worker:- - (i) On each working day or night of the week the weekly piece-worker shall present himself for employment, at the usual time for beginning work at the place of business of the employer, unless informed by the employer that his attendance on any day or any night is not required. - (ii) If the weekly piece-worker begins work on any such day or any night he shall receive not less than four hours continuous employment, or be paid for such four hours at his average weekly earnings, calculated on the earnings of the four preceding full weeks, or if he shall not have worked four full weeks then on the average earnings for the period during which he has worked. - (iii) A weekly piece-worker shall be allotted in any working week sufficient piece-work to enable such piece-worker to earn at least 69s.
-3d., and, if a female, at least 37s.
-3d., and a junior weekly piece-worker shall be allotted sufficient piece-work to enable such piece-worker to earn, if a male, at least the rates set out in this Determination for junior male workers according to his year of experience, and, if a female, at least the rates set out in this Determination for junior female time-workers according to her year of experience.
-If such work is not provided in any week, and in such week' the piece-worker complies with the provisions of sub-clause (i) of this clause, and faithfully performs all work provided for him during that week at his usual rate of speed, he shall be paid such amount at the least and this notwithstanding that any public holiday or holidays occur in such week. (iv) For a period or period, making in the accreaate not were then the hours of an ordinary week's work for a time worker. - that any public holiday or holidays occur in such week.
+An employee is to be entitled to not more than six days' payment in any year under this clause, notwithstanding that he may be employed by different employers. - (d) The following conditions apply to the employment of a weekly piece-worker:- - (i) On each working day or night of the week the weekly piece-worker shall present himself for employment, at the usual time for beginning work at the place of business of the employer, unless informed by the employer that his attendance on any day or any night is not required. - (ii) If the weekly piece-worker begins work on any such day or any night he shall receive not less than four hours continuous employment, or be paid for such four hours at his average weekly earnings, calculated on the earnings of the four preceding full weeks, or if he shall not have worked four full weeks then on the average earnings for the period during which he has worked. - which he has worker.

+(iii) A weekly piece-worker shall be altotted in any working week sufficient piece-work to enable such piece-worker to earn at least 65s.
+9d., and, if a female, at least 35s.
+6d., and a junior weekly piece-worker shall be allotted sufficient piece-work to enable such piece-worker to earn, if a male, at least the rates set out in this Determination for junior male workers according to his year of experience, and, if a female, at least the rates set out in this Determination for junior female time-workers according to her year of experience.
+If such work is not provided in any week, and in such week the piece-worker complies with the provisions of sub-clause (i) of this clause, and faithfully performs all work provided for him during that week at his usual rate of speed, he shall be paid such amount at the least and this notwithstanding that any myllic helidays contains such week. that any public holiday or holidays occur in such week. - that any public holiday or holidays occur in such week.